 Interested in a career in Science, Technology, Engineering, or Mathematics (STEM)?
-With the STEM ACCESS Scholarship you could be eligible to receive a scholarship for $7,500 per year!
+With the STEM ACCESS Scholarship you could be eligible to receive a scholarship for $7,500 per year at SCTCC and $9,000 per year at St. Cloud State University!
+That's a total of $33,000 toward getting your bachelor's degree!
+Eligible programs are Biology AS Degree, Engineering AAS, Math, and Computer Programming AAS.

-What SCTCC program is eligible for the scholarship?
-Biology AS Degree
+What SCTCC programs are eligible for the scholarship?
+Biology AS Degree, Engineering, Math, Computer Programming

 When would I have to start?
-You would have to be enrolled full-time in Fall semester of 2018.
+You would have to be a new SCTCC student, enrolled full-time in Fall semester of 2020.

 Could I transfer to a 4-year college to complete a Biology bachelor’s degree program?
 Yes.
-To remain eligible for the STEM ACCESS Scholarship you must complete your Biology bachelor’s degree at SCSU.
+To remain eligible for the STEM ACCESS Scholarship you must complete your bachelor’s degree in a Biology field at SCSU.
+Biology degree options at SCSU include: Ecology and Field Biology, Biomedical Science, Biotechnology, Life Science Education, Biology (Bachelor of Elective Studies), LAS Engineering Broad Field.

 Do all the credits transfer?
 Yes.
-SCTCC’s Biology AS Degree is designed to transfer entirely to any one of seven universities within the Minnesota State System.
+SCTCC’s Biology AS and Engineering Broad Field AS Degree are designed to transfer entirely to any one of seven universities within the Minnesota State System.

 Do I have to transfer to complete a bachelor’s degree in order to be eligible for the scholarship?
 No, you don’t have to transfer.